 Conjunctivitis is an inflammation of the skin that encompasses the front of the eyeball.
 Generally referred to as pink eye, conjunctivitis is defined by symptoms including swollen eyelids, red eyes, narrowing, and discharge from the eyes.

-It may be triggered by a multitude of factors, such as allergic reactions, dry eyes, or any other allergens.
+It may be triggered by many factors, such as allergic reactions, dry eyes, or any other allergens.

 |Narrowing of the eyelids||Eyes with hard or runny discharge|